Intersection cohomology of Popov-Vinberg varieties: Recursive formula

-Let $e_1,\ldots,e_{\rk G}$ be the exponents of $G$, and let Let $d_G := e_1 + \cdots + e_{\rk G} = \deg f_G(t) = \dim X_G$.
+Let $m_1,\ldots,m_{\rk G}$ be the exponents of $G$, and let Let $d_G := \deg f_G(t) = \dim X_G$.
 This polynomial will be relevant to us in two different ways.
 First, we have (see e.g. \cite[Theorem 9.4.10]{carter} or \cite[\S 24.1]{malle-testerman}) for any prime power $q$.
 Second, we have

-Let If we choose a prime $l$ that does not divide $q$, then we may replace the topological intersection cohomology of the space $X_n(\C)$ with the $l$-adic \'etale intersection cohomology of the variety $X_n(\bar\F_q)$ without changing the Poincar\'e polynomial \cite[Proposition 10.4.1(i)]{Kirwan-Woolf}.
+where we write $\bullet$ to denote a point.
+Let If we choose a prime $l$ that does not divide $q$, then we may replace the topological intersection cohomology of the space $X_G(\C)$ with the $l$-adic \'etale intersection cohomology of the variety $X_G(\bar\F_q)$ without changing the Poincar\'e polynomial \cite[Proposition 10.4.1(i)]{Kirwan-Woolf}.

 \begin{theorem} The intersection cohomology of $X_G(\C)$ vanishes in odd degree.
-If $G$ is not the trivial group, then\footnote{When $G$ is the trivial group, $P_G(t) = 1$ and $d_G = 0 = \deg P_G(t)$, so this inequality fails.} $\deg P_G(t) < d_G/2$ and \end{theorem}
+If $G$ is not the trivial group, then\footnote{When $G$ is the trivial group, $P_G(t) = 1$ and $d_G = 0 = \deg P_G(t)$, so this inequality fails.} $\deg P_G(t) < d_G/2$, and \end{theorem}

 \begin{remark} Before proving Theorem \ref{general group}, we explain why it allows us to compute $P_G(t)$ recursively.
 There is a slight subtlety here, since $G_\emptyset = G$ and therefore $P_G(t)$ appears on both sides of the equation.
 Let us rewrite this equation as